mestizosdev/HolaFlask.py/chapter_vi/Hola/README.md

 ```
 docker logs mailhog
 ```
-### Got to http://localhost:8025/ to see the mailhog interface
+### Go to http://localhost:8025/ to see the mailhog interface

 ## Install dependencies
 ```